 Take the trip.

-Time is precious & we’re not promised tomorrow.
+Time is precious and we’re not promised tomorrow.

 Do you know someone who could benefit from this story?
-Please SHARE on Facebook to make them aware there is a community of support available.
+Please SHARE on Facebook to remind them to love what matters most.